 The standardized figure used by the state Medicaid agency in place of a community spouse’s actual utility costs (heat, electricity, etc.).
 This figure varies by state and is used to calculate a community spouse’s total shelter expenses.

 An annuity that has not been annuitized (is not providing regular payments).
 A tax-deferred annuity may continue to accumulate growth and has cash value that is accessible to the owner of the contract.

 Uncompensated Transfer of Assets

-Uncompensated transfer of assets is a transfer of assets for less than fair market value (also known as a divestment or a gift).
+A transfer of assets for less than fair market value (also known as a divestment or a gift).
 If a transfer of assets occurred within the lookback period, the State Medicaid agency will impose a penalty period of ineligibility based on the amount transferred.